lijim/ts-express-quickstart/README.md

 1. Clone it via the big green 'Use this template' to make your own repo
 2. As a first commit, change the package.json's name / author / repo / description fields
+3. `yarn install` to get all the packages installed

 # Running the server
 1. `yarn dev` for dev mode